 Although extreme, this gentlemanly hunting sect highlights an important truth: the hunters feared the beast hunt blood.
 The reason the old hunters, especially the gentlemanly types, wore metal trinkets was because they were desperate for some amulet of protection.
 They feared infection from the disease and so tried whatever they could to avoid becoming beasts themselves.
 Unfortunately for them, they were kept in the dark about the precise cause and suffered for it.
 Another superstition arose that “beast blood creeps up from the right leg” in obvious reference to how hunters — mostly right-handed, like people as a whole — inject their right legs with blood vials from the church’s transfusions.
 Failing to make the connection and perhaps encouraged by the thought that it helped treat the disease, the ignorant old hunters kept using the convenient source of instant healing with reckless abandon in ever riskier hunts.
 When they did feel the transformation begin to stir in the leg, they used belts to restrict blood circulation and thereby slow if not halt the disease’s progression.

-Pants of an old hunter.
+Pants of the old hunters.
 Apparel of the old era where many hunters hunted beasts.

 “Beast blood creeps up from the right leg” was a superstition of those days, and the two-coiled belts are probably remnants of that.